 WaterSense for Water Conservation

 WaterSense is a voluntary partnership program that is sponsored by the EPA.
-In a similar way to ENERGY STAR, it provides a label for programs, water-efficient products, and new homes that meet the EPA criteria for performance and efficiency.
+Similarly to ENERGY STAR, it provides a label for programs, water-efficient products, and new homes that meet the EPA criteria for performance and efficiency.
 It is also a resource that shows us ways that we can save water.

 It’s worth noting that products, services, and new homes that WaterSense approves are certified to use at least 20% less water.
 They also save energy and are guaranteed to perform as well as or even better than regular products.

-The WaterSense mission is to promote a nationwide ethic of water efficiency so that we can conserve water resources for future generations.
+The WaterSense mission is to promote a nationwide ethic of water efficiency to conserve water resources for future generations.
 It also represents a mammoth attempt to reduce the costs of water and wastewater infrastructure.

 To do this, the program partners with homebuilders, irrigation professionals, manufacturers, distributors and retailers, and utilities, encouraging innovation in manufacturing.